 Now let’s take a step back for a moment.
 Because you’re here, we can already tell you’re committed to helping your child improve their attitude towards school, homework and study habits, and academic performance.
 Chances are you also picked up some ideas along the way on how you may help them get organized, overcome procrastination, or study smarter.
 While these ideas may morph and grow with hybrid learning, the core strategies remain the same.

 So, what’s the real problem?

-You, as “Mom” or “Dad,” may know what to do, but your son or daughter may have other ideas…
+You, as Mom or Dad or a teacher, may know what to do, but your son, daughter, or student may have other ideas…

 Anyone who’s tried to feed broccoli to a toddler, or get a teenager to stop watching YouTube videos and do their math homework, knows that no matter how much “sense” it makes, or how much logic is involved, there’s not much arguing with “I don’t want to do it that way.”

 And this couldn’t be more true when it comes to schoolwork.
 Unless our kids are ready and willing to make changes to their homework and study habits, no matter how hard you push, nothing meaningful is going to improve until they take it upon themselves to do those things independently.

 So how do we do that?

 This is where Powerful Questions come in.